some-natalie/some-natalie/_posts/2022-10-28-omit-PRs-clean-BFG.md

 excerpt: "What does the 'deny updating a hidden ref' error even mean?"
 ---

 A common problem in moving to git is cleaning large files (like document files, multimedia, etc.) out of a repository.
-There's a tool for doing exactly this called [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) that's designed to do exactly this - it's fast and very simple.
+There's a tool that's designed to do exactly this called [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) - it's fast and very simple.
 I recently ran into a bit of a situation worth documenting, since it took an hour of searching Stack Overflow to figure out.
 I thought the big files were gone, then when I pushed the now-clean repo, I got this lovely message:

 ```shell
 $ git push --force